Captain LaPonda J. Fitchpatrick, SHRM-SCP, EDICT©, IDI®, ACE, ASC

-Owner and Senior Consultant
+CEO and Principal Consultant

+LaPonda recognizes that law enforcement is an outward expression of the beliefs and norms of the dominant community they serve.
 Having a passion for Human Resources Management with a focus on non-discrimination, gender equality, diversity and inclusion, and unconscious bias, LaPonda helps organizations improve their service to both their internal and external customers by understanding that an organization is only as good as its culture and its employees.
-She performs organizational analysis, employee satisfaction surveys, provides employee coaching, develops and instructs on workplace violence and diversity and inclusion training among other Human Resources Management issues.
-She helps organizations provide their teams with the essential tools and insights necessary to add value to their workforce to increase their bottom line.
+She performs organizational analysis and employee satisfaction surveys, provides employee coaching, and develops and instructs on workplace violence and diversity and inclusion training, among other People Management issues.
+She helps organizations provide their teams with the tools and insights necessary to add value to their workforce and increase their bottom line.

-Prior to retirement with the Los Angeles World Airports Police, LaPonda was the Commanding Officer of the Professional Standards Section where she updated, developed and reviewed all policies, procedures, employee conduct (Internal Affairs), employee training (police academy and continuing professional), hiring standards and police officer pre-employment investigations for over 1100 employees.
+Prior to retirement with the Los Angeles World Airports Police, LaPonda was the Commanding Officer of the Professional Standards Section, where she updated, developed, and reviewed all policies, procedures, employee conduct (Internal Affairs), employee training (police academy, and continuing professional), hiring standards and police officer pre-employment investigations for over 1100 employees.
 LaPonda was the liaison to the EEO Coordinator and conducted and reviewed complex discrimination and sexual harassment investigations involving police and civilian employees through their conclusion.
 She served as a pre-disciplinary hearing officer and assisted the City Attorney with defending personnel decisions to the Civil Service Commission and in Superior Court.
 LaPonda had a unique role in that she represented both management and labor (union president) in collective bargaining negotiations and was a member of the City of Los Angeles Joint Labor-Management Committee that made recommendations on citywide collective bargaining contracts, employee administrative policy and procedures, and associated employee benefits.

 LaPonda received her Bachelor of Arts in Sociology from UCLA with a concentration on globalization and diversity.
 She received her Management and Executive Development certificates from the State of California Commission on Peace Officer Standards and Training (POST).
 She also has certificates in Background Investigations, Tactical Commander, Managing Within the Law, Equal Employment Opportunity, and Labor/Management Collective Bargaining.
 She received her West Point Leadership diploma and Instructor Development certification from the Los Angeles Police Department and is a certified instructor in Franklin Covey’s Presentation Advantage™.